Kassa-Hun/ITec3092/README.md

 1. Download WAMP server from https://www.wampserver.com/en/ or XAMPP server from https://www.apachefriends.org/download.html
 2. Install Wamp or XAMPP server on your machine.
 3. If you install Wamp server, download a code in this repository and save/extract it inside www direcotory.
-   But if XAMPP is used, extract the file inside htdocs directory.
+   But if XAMPP is used, save/extract the file inside htdocs directory.
 3. To access a given page, open your browser and type http://localhost/directoryName/fileName.php